stephenjason89/pinia-plugin-state-persistence/docs/guide/configuration.md

 1. **Storage Type**:
     - Use `localStorage` for simple, synchronous storage needs.
-    - Use `localforage` or other async storage options for larger or non-blocking storage.
+    - Use `localForage` or other async storage options for larger or non-blocking storage.

 2. **Debugging**:
     - Enable `debug` mode during development but disable it in production for optimal performance.